ZEISS-PiWeb/PiWeb-Calculated-Characteristics/README.md

 ## Simple coding example

 The following sample code shows an easy way of using the API.
-The data normally comes from the REST API and should somehow stored in organized structures and caches.
-As this sample should work without remote access the data is generated manually.
+The data normally comes from the [PiWeb-API](https://github.com/ZEISS-PiWeb/PiWeb-Api).
+Working without remote access the sample code generates the data manually.

 ````csharp
 namespace MySamleApp